laurenlolak/-Marketing-Manager-Consultant-Work/README.md

      alt="The Empty Chest Images 3.png"
      style="float: left; margin-right: 0.5px;" />

-<b>Outcome:</b>
-- Photoshoot scheduled, set design completed, curated narrative for shoot.
-- 17 images selected to express The Emtpy Chest Halloween event narrative.
-- Images were vital to the success in Stage 2 and Stage 3.

 <b>Stage 2 - Community Marketing and Outreach</b>
 Halloween is the best time of the year as far as I am concerned!
 When researching Halloween activities, sites such as tourismvancouver.ca, vancouversbestplaces.ca or vancouverisawesome.com is where consumers typically locate event listings for seasonal activities like Halloween.
 We reached out to niche hobbyist groups online to promote within the larping and gaming communities to extend our marketing reach.
 In addition, we reached out to free online platforms and leverage their sites to gain additional reach.